colorstackorg/oyster/CONTRIBUTING.md

 #### Clean up

 Once you are done developing, you might want to stop containers from running.
-Keeping your containers up can eat up ypur battery life, so its best to take them down once you are done using them in a session.
+Keeping your containers up can eat up your battery life, so its best to take them down once you are done using them.
 Run:

 ```
 yarn dx:down